WHY POLICY DEBATE?

 Every student that wants this opportunity should have access to it.

 LAMDL was founded in 2007 with four Los Angeles public schools.
-Today LAMDL is the policy debate portal to 30 high schools, serving more than 650 students per year with a goal to serve over 1,000 students from 50 schools by 2023.
+Today LAMDL is the policy debate portal to 30 high schools, serving more than 650 students per year.

 We are committed to restore access to competitive policy debate throughout LA's most underserved public schools.